 Positive: I’m driven by loving myself and wanting to be the best version of myself.
-I feel Ok how I am, but I could improve.
+I feel Ok with how I am, but I could improve.
 Yes, there are times I don’t like how I look, but that’s normal.
-Overall, I think I’m coming from a positive place.
-I do love my body.
+Overall, I do appreciate my body.
 I want to be healthier.

 What I learned and how it helps me plan for success

-- Make sure my mindset and feelings are aligned with ease and success.
-This is perhaps the most important part of the plan.
+- Make sure my mindset and emotions are aligned with ease and success.

 - What would you most like to create in your life or the biggest changes you feel you need?